sstarzh/vnfmanager/docs/conf_change.rst

 .. image:: images/as3_update.png

+For more information about Install Workflow see:
+:doc:`Update FW layer configuration Workflow <CM-AS3-update>`

-Use the YAML AS3 payload below to provision Firewall rules
+AS3 payload for configuration of Firewall rules

 .. code-block:: yaml